olidacombe/shakesemon/README.md

   - There are duplicate english descriptions for plenty of species'.
   - __Solution__: filter, de-duplicate and concatenate the english descriptions.
 + Better Error Handling - be more informative to the api consumers.
+  - The tests for handling various upstream error states should be much more complete
   - Translate upstream errors better (i.e. inspect the [funtranslations](https://funtranslations.com/shakespeare) more than simply trying to de-serialize `response.contents.translated` and returning "something failed in translation").
   - Currently only rate-limit errors from [funtranslations](https://funtranslations.com/shakespeare) propagate to meaningful error responses
 + Better Logging - some descriptive console logging at the very least.